nicoB8/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Schedule.md

 16h00 Raffle and goodbye!
 -------------------------

-- **Detail:** We will raffle some .NET Conf UY tickets!
+- **Detail:** We will raffle several prizes including .NET Conf UY tickets!
 Thanks for coming to the Global Azure Bootcamp Uruguay 2018.